 The issue was raised in a recent statement from one of the UK’s leading privately held label converters, Olympus Print Group in Leeds.
 Olympus has invested in several high-spec Nilpeter FA-4 combination presses with GEW-made E2C UV curing systems, offering UV flexo, UV digital and UV screen printing and hot/cold foiling.
-As previously reported in L&L, with the set-up Olympus realized substantial power savings and has been able to achieve high lamp durability.
+As previously reported in Labels & Labeling magazine, with the set-up Olympus realised substantial power savings and has been able to achieve high lamp durability.

 Traditional mercury arc lamps are the workhorses of the UV label printing industry, but obviously have a finite working life.
 By choosing the correct product and only genuine manufacturer’s spare parts, Olympus has found that life expectancy can be significantly higher than commonly assumed.

 Confirms Olympus managing director Adrian Brown, ‘We achieved the extra-long life cycles of these UV lamps by using authentic GEW parts and by running the system at the correct power level rather trying to work at full power.’
 Olympus’ Prism management information system allows management to keep track of shift activities, when the press is running or idle, when in standby and when down for other reasons.
 ‘We have virtually 100 percent UV efficiency and ever since installation no downtime because of lamp failure – and that’s running three shifts five days a week,’ says Brown.